Cinnamomum Zeylanicum Vs Cassia

 Anti-Inflammatory Activities

-A review of six other studies covering 285 participants found that Cinnamon Zeylanicum reduced indicators of Chronic inflammation (C-reactive protein-indicator of inflammation).
-Some studies inferred that it could be due to phytochemicals, such as Proanthocyanidins, present in Cinnamon Zeylanicum.
+A review of six other studies covering 285 participants found that Cinnamomum Zeylanicum reduced indicators of Chronic inflammation (C-reactive protein-indicator of inflammation).
+Some studies inferred that it could be due to phytochemicals, such as Proanthocyanidins, present in Cinnamomum Zeylanicum.

 Another University of Samford study found that cinnamon supplementation could significantly reduce post-exercise muscle soreness and improve performance of athletes.